2022 Winter Olympics opening ceremony: Controversy and concerns

-Diplomatic boycotts

 Taiwan's participation

-On 26 January 2022, a spokesperson of China's Taiwan Affairs Office incorrectly called the Chinese Taipei (Taiwan) team "Taipei, China".
+On 26 January 2022, a spokesperson of China's Taiwan Affairs Office "incorrectly" called the Chinese Taipei (Taiwan) team "Taipei, China".
 Later that day, Taiwan announced that their Olympic team would not attend the opening and closing ceremonies in Beijing, formally due to anti-COVID-19 rules and delayed flights.
 The same day, another Taiwan official stated that Taiwan would be diplomatically boycotting the ceremonies as well.
 On 28 January 2022, a Taiwan official also stated concern that the Chinese Taipei (中华台北) and Hong Kong, China (中国香港) delegations would be adjacent to each other in the Parade of Nations due to the Chinese collation order, "downgrading" Taiwan's status.

 Between 29 January and 31 January 2022, the International Olympic Committee repeatedly contacted the Chinese Taipei Olympic Committee, stating that it was obligated to attend the ceremonies to "comply with the Olympic Charter".
 (The IOC had already suspended North Korea for not sending a team to the Tokyo Summer Games in violation of the Olympic Charter.)
 On 1 February 2022, Taiwanese officials relented on their boycott.
 According to attendees of the rehearsal of the opening ceremony, Japan and Chinese Taipei marched adjacently, followed by "a few" countries, followed by Hong Kong, preventing the Chinese Taipei and Hong Kong delegations from being adjacent.
 However, during the actual opening ceremony, Japan, Chinese Taipei, and Hong Kong marched adjacently in that order.

 On China's state media, the broadcast of the opening ceremony cut away to a clip of Xi Jinping when the Chinese Taipei delegation paraded, while the broadcast's commentator announced the delegation's name as "Taipei, China".

-Ratings on NBC network

-Groups critical of China's human rights record, including the Uyghur genocide urged viewers to boycott the 2022 Games on television.
-In the United States, NBC's live broadcast of the ceremony was the lowest watched opening ceremony in U.S. history, down 43% from the 2018 Pyeongchang Olympics.
-TV coverage of the 2022 Games overall has continued to trend down in ratings since Pyeongchang 2018 and the Tokyo Games just six months prior, while streaming continued to see massive increases.

 Hanbok controversy

-Some South Korean people were angered and accused China of appropriating Korean culture as their own, as one of the performers representing the ethnic Koreans in China wore a traditional hanbok when delivering the national flag of China.
+Some South Korean people were angered and accused China of appropriating Korean culture as their own, as one of the performers representing the ethnic Koreans in China wore a traditional choson-ot when delivering the national flag of China.
 Democratic Party presidential nominee Lee Jae-myung, People Power Party presidential nominee Yoon Suk-yeol, People's Party presidential candidate Ahn Cheol-soo joined the fray and expressed their discontent.
 However some South Koreans felt their politicians' reactions were misguided, and say that it was clear to them, that the woman was representing the estimated 2 million ethnic Koreans who live in China.
 The Chinese Embassy in South Korea responded that China respected the historical and cultural traditions of South Korea, and hanbok belongs to ethnic Koreans everywhere, including in China.